Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab1/module2/module2.rst

 Next, we're ready to deploy the CFT.

 1. From the GitHub page, click the :guilabel:`Launch Stack` button about half-way down the page.
-Or got to: "https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?templateURL=https:%2F%2Fs3-external-1.amazonaws.com%2Fcf-templates-k2dflj3mk02p-us-east-1%2F2018201LuF-template191z9ht7gde7&redirectId=DesignTemplate"
+Or got to: |CFT-template|

 .. figure:: ../images/CFT_hourly.png